Fresh ‘Destiny 2’ Controversies Erupt Over Content Locked Behind DLC

-The sting from previous controversies is still fresh with many in the Destiny 2 community, but new issues with the Curse of Osiris DLC appear to have opened some fresh wounds.
-A job listing for the PlayStation 4, Xbox One, and PC shooter also raised new ire over the apparent direction by Bungie to turn the Eververse shop into end-game progression.
+The sting from previous controversies is still fresh for many in the Destiny 2 community, but new issues with the Curse of Osiris DLC appear to have opened some fresh wounds.

 The original Destiny was frequently criticized for not bringing Raid content forward with each DLC and expansion release.
 Bungie has corrected that issue with Destiny 2 but has created an all-new problem for itself by locking out content for those who were waiting to purchase Curse of Osiris or generally on the fence.

 The release of Curse of Osiris increased the Power Level requirements of end-game content like the Raids and the Nightfall Strike.
-The recommended Power Level for the Raid and soon-to-be-released Raid Lair is now 300 while Nightfall Strikes is 270.
+The recommended Power Level for the Raid and soon-to-be-released Raid Lair is now 300 while Nightfall Strikes are 270.
 However, the Prestige version of both activities has been bumped all the way up to 330.

 This creates a further issue for vanilla Destiny 2 players as “The Prestige” achievement/trophy can only be earned by completing a Raid or Nightfall at Prestige difficulty.